SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/firmware/smol-pairing-and-calibration.md

 ## Overview

 This guide covers how to pair, calibrate, and update your Smol Slime trackers and receiver.
-You’ll use a serial terminal (like <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop" target="_blank">nRF Connect</a> or <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html" target="_blank">PuTTY</a>) to run commands for setup and troubleshooting.
+You’ll use a serial terminal (such as <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop" target="_blank">nRF Connect</a> or <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html" target="_blank">PuTTY</a>) to run setup and troubleshooting commands.

 ## Table Of Contents

 * TOC
 {:toc}

-## Setup & Tools
+## Setup & Software

-You’ll need a serial terminal to send commands to your trackers and receiver.
+You’ll need a serial terminal program to send commands to your trackers and receiver.

 * **Recommended:** Download and install <a href="https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop" target="_blank">nRF Connect for Desktop</a>.
   * Install the Serial Terminal module inside it.